TSdreamer/TSdreamer.g/_tabs/sponsor.md

 # 🤝 Help Haotian Continue to Grow !

-Haotian's independent work is carried out by himself alone, and this site is self-hosted.
+Haotian's independent work is carried out by himself and partially sponsored by an industrial supplier, and this site is self-hosted.
 If you'd like to help Haotian grow faster, consider supporting him through one of the following options:

 You can support Haotian and Haotian's work directly: